-Origins cannot use SSL/TLS
+Origins cannot use TLS

-Streaming Miss does not currently support https (SSL/TLS) origin servers.
-The content can be served to the client over https, but it cannot be fetched with Streaming Miss over https.

-Objects fetched from https origins are therefore limited to the non-Streaming Miss size of 2GB.
+Streaming Miss does not currently support HTTPS (TLS) origin servers.
+The content can be served to the client over HTTPS, but it cannot be fetched with Streaming Miss over HTTPS.
+Objects fetched from HTTPS origins are therefore limited to the non-Streaming Miss size of 2GB.